scholaempirica/magistrat/README.md

 `002_read-data.R` - import raw data, fixes variable names, adds variable labels and exports as .rds files

+`003_check-and-process-data.R` - computes mean scores for both waves

+`01_quantitative_report_call_28.Rmd` - report on the quantitative data from the first part of the project, project call no. 28

+`shared.R` - custom based function for the project

+`build.R` - rebuilds everything from the scratch.
+Run to reproduce the entire analysis

 ## Packages needed for this project